How to Relax for Better Sleep

 Relaxed for better sleep…

-Mastering your mind through meditation transitions you from a state of fitful restlessness to a state of deep, rejuvenating sleep.
+Mastering your mind through meditation lets you transition from a state of fitful restlessness to a state of deep, rejuvenating sleep.
 Countless studies attest to its effectiveness in overcoming a myriad of sleep disorders including the most severe cases of insomnia.

 Best time to meditate for sleep